 3. Ginormous plaudits of course are due to Singapore’s newly minted 21-year-old superstar; but Schooling’s athleticism and true mettle will be roundly tested in the next couple of years, all the more so in the next Olympics… let’s send him our best.
 Meanwhile, Feng Tianwei and teammates promise to redeem themselves for the nation in the next Tokyo Olympics; even top athletes can have off days.

 4. In the wake of Singapore’s unprecedented Olympic gold, a sentiment among Singaporeans seems to be abounding as reflected in a netizen’s remark: “You buy an Olympic medal you divide the nation.
 You cultivate your own winner, you unite the nation.”
 But I beg to differ in spades on that.
 In Schooling’s case, at 14 he was already enrolled full-time in a foreign elite swimming prep school in the States.
 Per Asia Finance, the cost of minting this Olympic swimming champion is upwards of $1.3 million, not exactly the province of average-income families.
 And even with official blessings in funding and sponsorships, there is the perennial question on the ready pool of available ‘natural-born talents’.
 With a limited population base, Singapore will ever be hard pressed to find that appropriate, raw talent for world-class grooming — such are the cold, hard facts; Schooling may prove to be the outside exception here at home.
 Hence, I am all for the Foreign Sports Talent Scheme.
 But that it be implemented with a more balanced approach in terms of the total integration of the transplanted athlete lest it be seen controversial in its current rather Machiavellian form.
 For instance, the ultimate goal of being naturalized shouldn’t be just about being able to play for the national colors.
 The ultimate goal of the program should also be committed to more thoroughly integrating such athletic transplants into the society.
-And for the Chinese imported talents, this would mean for starters they should be learned to be bilingual as the nation prides herself to be, being able to handle press interviews beyond their mother tongue.
-The bottom line: there should be more imported talents not less to complement the local pool, say from diving to badminton and then some… there’s no going back here for Singapore or else be resigned to witnessing on the sideline, a very subdued, undramatic quadrennial sporting fiesta, the grandest of its kind, for which youth and adults alike yearn.
+And for the Chinese imported talents, this would mean, for starters, they should be learned to be bilingual as the nation prides itself to be, being able to handle press interviews beyond their native tongue.
+The bottom line: there should be more imported talents not less to complement the local pool, say from diving to badminton and then some… there’s no going back here for Little Red Dot, otherwise be resigned to witnessing on the sideline in the future, a very subdued, undramatic quadrennial sporting fiesta, the grandest of its kind, which youth and adults alike the world over keenly anticipate.